Ryaaad/Gdsc-Workshop-Project/README.md

 ```

- And you should Have the project working as The video 👆
+ And Now you should Have the project working as The video 👆